 Stress – The load, or amount of a force, applied to a material, tending to deform or break it.

 Stress Crack – See “radial crack”.

 Stress Relieved – The reheating of a weldment to a temperature below the transformation temperature and holding it for a specified period of time.
-A frequently used temperature and time is 1150°F. for 1 hr. per inch of thickness.
-This reheating removes most of the residual stresses put in the weldment by the heating and cooling during welding.
+A frequently used temperature and time are 1150°F. for 1 hr. per inch of thickness.
+This reheating removes most of the residual stresses put in the weldment by heating and cooling during welding.

 Stringer Bead – A straight weld bead opposed to a weaving bead.
 In surfacing, the weaving bead produces less dilution because the weld puddle is always in contact with the part of the bead produced on the previous oscillation rather than the base metal.

 Stub – The short length of filler metal electrode, welding rod, or brazing rod that remains after its use for welding or brazing.

 Submerged Arc Welding – An arc welding process that uses an arc or arcs between a bare metal electrode or electrodes and the weld pool.
 The arc and molten metal are shielded by a blanket of granular flux on the workpieces.
 The process is used without pressure and with filler metal from the electrode and sometimes from a supplemental source (welding rod, flux, or metal granules).

 Swirl Baffle – It serves as a mounting platform for the nozzle, sets up a swirling direction of the gas through the small holes in the swirl baffle, and carries the electrical current to the workpiece.

 Tack Weld – A weld made to hold the parts of a weldment in proper alignment until the final welds are made.